jasonfleet/order-view/README.md

 ### Composer Issues

 It is likely that composer will need to be run outside of the container.
-When i started the project _composer_ would not install the LUMEN app so I installed it from the host (WSL on Windows).
+When I started the project _composer_ would not install the LUMEN app so I installed it from the host (WSL on Windows).

 ### Configuration